npmcomponent/chemzqm-list/Readme.md

 ## API

-### List(parent, template)
+### List(parent, Element)

-  User template for reactive view which append to parent
+  Use element(could be html string) for reactive view which append to parent

 ### .bind(Array)

-  Bind array to list.
+  Bind array of model objects to list.

 ### .add(obj, [top])

-  Add obj to this list at bottom.
+  Add obj to this list at bottom or top (when top is true).

 ### .remove([Number|String|Function])

-  Remove models from list by index or to-function string or function called by each model object When arguments is empty, all models are removed.
+  Remove models from list by index or to-function string or function called by each model object.
+  When arguments is empty, all models are removed.
   **Note** `removed` event is not triggered when arguments is empty.